terryds/web3grind-ton/docs/dton/create-ton-telegram-bot-with-dton-webhook.md

 ![alt text](image-4.png)

-After webhook is successfully set, you can go & chat your telegram bot with /start or /ping
+After webhook is successfully set, you can chat your telegram bot with /start or /ping

 ![alt text](image-3.png)